abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 can be very satisfying paying attention to the breath, the body, and the actions involved in the task we're doing.
-The more we attend to the body while we are engaged, the more we can generate a sense of focus and wellbeing in the midst of activity.
+The more we attend to the body while we are engaged, the more we can generate a sense of focus and well-being in the midst of activity.

 # Right Action Guided by Internal Experience